ill13/Notes/Docker_and_Wordpress.md

     ```
 6. Open your browser and enter ```localhost:8000``` to display the WordPress setup screen

+7. You have no text editor in the mysql image...so you need to:
+    ```
+    apt-get update
+    apt-get install nano
+    ```
 NOTES:
 - ~~The ```delegated``` part after ```mysql``` makes Wordpress much faster~~
 - https://github.com/docker-library/wordpress/issues/375#issuecomment-463312572